 - Add in your coconut oil, liquid coconut cream (or canned coconut milk), and spices.
 Mix thoroughly

 - Add in your shredded coconut and maple syrup.

-- Spoon into bowls and top with 1 tbsp addition pumpkin and more cream or coconut milk for extra creamy!
-If you'd like.
+- Spoon into bowls and top with 1 tbsp additional pumpkin and more cream or coconut milk for extra creaminess If you’d like.

 For Stove Top – if any watery liquid remains in the bottom of the pan after adding the pumpkin and cooking for 15 minutes, then return the pot to low heat and cook, covered, for another 5 minutes.